gnaww/course-searcher-db/README.md

-# rutgers-soc-api
+# rutgers-soc-pg-db
-A tool built to scrape and insert data from the Rutgers' Schedule of Classes into a cleaner and more optimized API.
+A tool built to scrape and insert data from the Rutgers' Schedule of Classes into a PostgreSQL database.

 Credit: David Chen